SuperIzya/how-to-fp/README.md

 #### State

 Another popular use case is calculations based on previous element(s), in other words state.
 Very thorough discussion of the state and it's use in FP can be found [here](https://typelevel.org/cats/datatypes/state.html), so I will be very brief.
-This is very counterintuitive part of FP: the state of the automaton should be an outside parameter.
-But it is against the rules to introduce mutable variable inside function: the function becomes non-pure.
+This is very counterintuitive part of FP: the state of the [Finite-State-Machine](https://en.wikipedia.org/wiki/Finite-state_machine) should be an outside parameter.
+But it is against the rules to introduce mutable variable inside function since the function becomes non-pure.
 With mutable state the function has side-effect built-in.
 The solution is (as almost always) in the type that will be returned.
 The function will receive state and return result **and** new state:

 ```scala
 type State = ???